 One or two team members start work on the issue, so that the rest of the team can continue making progress on a product increment. that will generate new value; this helps better manage overall risk.
 See Team per Task.

 Good discipline in use of this pattern will enable Good Housekeeping at the end of the day, and will demonstrate how serious the team is about Good Housekeeping.
 The end result is a heightened focus on the integrity of the Product Increment.
 Also, this pattern has a close relationship to Definition of Done.
 A good Definition of Done will limit discussions about whether an issue is really an issue or not.
-The definition should continuously be extended to improve the immediacy of product repair during production.
+The Scrum Team should continuously extend the definition to improve the immediacy of product repair during production.
 And it’s important that the fix itself meet the Definition of Done.
 Just as importantly, it should not be a temporary patch that contributes to long-term technical debt.

 This approach means that you can do away with much issue administration, including the management of dependencies related to issues or issue prioritization.

 This pattern can’t retire existing technical debt.
-The team can slowly retire technical debt by refactoring or work on it can be directed in specific product areas as Product Backlog Items.
+The team can slowly retire technical debt by refactoring, or the Product Owner can raise refactoring or redesign to the business level with Product Backlog Items.
 Software refactoring is a form of this pattern at the micro level.

 If this pattern causes the Development Team to do nothing but fix issues during the Sprint — which means unendingly deferring PBI development — it points to a serious quality problem that should probably cause the Product Owner to escalate Emergency Procedure all the way to Abnormal Sprint Termination.
 It should also result in serious head-holding during the Sprint Retrospective.
 See Illegitimus Non Interruptus as a high-discipline interim measure.
 Illegitimus Non Interruptus also helps moderate the effort put into emergent issue repair during the Production Episode.
 It does this by giving the Product Owner the option to consciously and visibly defer the resolution of a given issue until a later Sprint.

 There are two distinct steps: fixing the issue, and fixing the process.
 The Scrum Team an address process changes after a calming period that follows the flurries of Sprint activity.
-Issues themselves can be identified and repaired directly in terms of cause and effect; the corresponding process changes must consider broader context and subtle issues of organization, history, culture, and so forth.
+The team can deal with the issues themselves rather directly: each problem gets a fix.
+However, the corresponding process changes must consider broader context and subtle issues of organization, history, culture, and so forth.
 Process changes usually require more deliberation and focus than the team can muster in the middle of a Sprint, and they often require Product Owner intervention — something we want to minimize during the Sprint.
 Except in obvious cases, leave process changes to the Sprint Retrospective with consideration for implementation in subsequent Sprints.
+One good process fix might avoid hundreds of subsequent product fixes.

 There are many supporting patterns that deal with competing priorities along the Value Stream.
 Daily Scrum orders the work items on this particular area of the Value Stream to give priority to plugging holes in the dyke.
 Good Housekeeping ensures that the workspace itself doesn’t become flooded.
 Illegitimus Non Interruptus prevents the dyke from ending up with so many holes that it collapses.
 Emergency Procedure flushes work in progress and redirects the flow.